hiIbrahim/AgriWare-Group7/README.md

 ## ⚠️ Important Notes

 - **Only use the `AgriWare WMS` folder.**
-  The `AGRIWARE-GROUP 7` folder is deprecated and not maintained.
+    The `AgriWare-Legacy` folder is deprecated and not maintained.
 - All features and pages are fully integrated in `AgriWare WMS`.
 - Start from index.html for the best experience.